botpress/documentation-v12/docs/nlu/language-identification.md

 ## Change the Language

 Botpress uses the browser language to detect the user language.
 The detected language is stored in the `language` field of the user attributes.
-Thus, it is possible to change the language of a user by modifying this field.
+Thus, you can change the language of a user by modifying this field.

 See [updateAttributes](https://botpress.com/reference/modules/_botpress_sdk_.users.html#updateattributes)